 Are you considering an airbrush for painting your miniatures?
 There are a lot of questions about the usefulness of an airbrush for miniature painting.
 Is airbrushing miniatures worth it?
 Can you paint details with an airbrush?
 Is using an airbrush cheating?
 On the market, there are a lot of great airbrushes for painting scale models and minis.
 Even more recent, there are a lot of great painters who now use airbrushes regularly in their amazing miniature painting work.
 If you’re on the fence about painting your miniatures and models with an airbrush, this airbrushing miniatures guide will help you get started.
 For those of you who are familiar with airbrushing, I’ve included a lot of additional information you may find interesting and new for you to discover.

-Read on for our complete guide on airbrushes for painting miniatures.
+Read on for a complete guide for airbrushes for painting miniatures.

 In a hurry to get an airbrush?
 Check out the top 10 recommended airbrushes for painting miniatures

 - Krome Airbrush

 - Iwata HP-CS